yoshihiroo/programming-workshop/image_captioning_and_speech/README.md

 python3 sample_code_beam.py --rnn-model ./data/caption_en_model40.model --cnn-model ./data/ResNet50.model --vocab ./data/MSCOCO/mscoco_caption_train2014_processed_dic.json --gpu -1 --img ./sample_imgs/COCO_val2014_000000185546.jpg
 ```

 If installed properly, the result will be displayed as below.
-There might be some warnings.
+(There might be some warnings..)

 ```
 <sos> a bathroom with a toilet and a shower <eos>